typesandtimes/tale/_posts/2019-05-24-royal-astronomical-society-python.md

 print(datetime(2019, 5, 21, 12, 30,
                tzinfo=pytz.timezone('America/New_York')))
 ```
 ... except that it's actually a buggy program!
+More on _why_ it's buggy later on.
 The printed datetime is
 ```
 2019-05-21 12:30:00-04:56
 ```
-That `-04:56` is the UTC offset of the localized time; it says that the
+That `-04:56` is the GMT offset of the localized time; it says that the
 constructed `datetime` object represents 12:30pm on 2019 May 21, which is
-correct, but that this time is 4 hours and 56 minutes behind UTC, which is
+correct, but that this time is 4 hours and 56 minutes behind GMT, which is
 incorrect.

 Naturally, we'd expect that offset to be `-4:00`, i.e., Eastern Daylight Time, which is